-The site descriptions and proposed development are based on a site reconnaissance, review of published geologic literature, our field investigation, a review of the preliminary grading plans, and discussions with you.
+The site descriptions and proposed development are based on a site reconnaissance, review of published geologic literature, our field investigation, a review of the conceptual site plan, and discussions with you.
 If development plans differ from those described herein, Geocon should be contacted for review of the plans and possible revisions to this report.